 Examinees wishing to transfer MBE scores to the District of Columbia (DC) for admission by motion to the DC Bar must first obtain an application packet from the DC Committee on Admissions (202-879-2710, www.dcappeals.gov/dccourts/appeals/coa/index.jsp).
 This packet includes a form with instructions pertinent to MBE score transfers.
 The form is to be returned to DC with the application packet.
-It is to the examinee's advantage to obtain a score release (see Jurisdictions That Authorize NCBE to Release MBE Scores to Examinees) or a score advisory (see Jurisdictions That Authorize NCBE to Advise Examinees if a Previously Earned MBE Score Is Sufficient for Admission Without Examination in the District of Columbia and/or Minnesota) before applying for an MBE score transfer with the DC Committee on Admissions.
+It is to the examinee's advantage to obtain a score release (see Jurisdictions That Authorize NCBE to Release MBE Scaled Scores to Examinees) or a score advisory (see Jurisdictions That Authorize NCBE to Perform Score Advisories for DC and MN) before applying for an MBE score transfer with the DC Committee on Admissions.